Skip to main content

 11 mentions Positive Neutral Negative

 The music in the game is generally well-received, contributing positively to the atmosphere with its relaxing and ambient qualities.
-While some players find it charming and fitting, others note that it can become repetitive or annoying, particularly during puzzle-solving moments when silence prevails.
-Overall, the sound design enhances the game's aesthetic, making it a notable aspect of the experience.
+While some players find it charming and fitting, others note that it can become repetitive or annoying, particularly during puzzle-solving moments.
+Overall, the sound design enhances the game's aesthetic, though players are also encouraged to play their own music if desired.

 • “The music and sounds in the game are all very nice and fit in well with the atmosphere.”